 Reinventing Parks (1988–Present)

-Commissioner Stern creates the City Parks Foundation (CPF), a non-profit organization that raises private funds to support programs and renovations in the city's 1,500 parks and playgrounds, is formed.
+Historic House Trust of New York City, a not-for-profit organization, is created to preserve and promote the then-16 historic house museums located in New York City parks.
+The City Parks Foundation (CPF), a non-profit organization that raises private funds to support programs and renovations in the city's parks and playgrounds, is formed.
 In partnership with Parks, CPF sponsors Central Park's SummerStage concert series, the Learn-To-Swim programs that serve thousands of children at Parks pools and recreation centers, the installation of state-of-the-art play equipment, and Mobile Recreation Vans that transport equipment to playgrounds during the summer.

 The African-American Burial Ground, encompassing parts of City Hall Park and Foley Square, is designated an official City landmark.